-template and source for hardware projects
+template (master branch) and source for hardware projects (other branches)

 Go to file